Supported ICs

 • Host platform: Linux PC

-1. If the loguart on the WHC bridge device is pinned out, the WiFi MP commands can be executed directly via the loguart.
+• If the LOGUART on the WHC bridge device is pinned out, the Wi-Fi MP commands can be executed directly via the LOGUART.

-2. If the loguart on the WHC bridge device is not pinned out, the WiFi MP commands must be executed on the Linux host application via the bridge’s passthrough mechanism.
+• If the LOGUART on the WHC bridge device is not pinned out, the Wi-Fi MP commands must be executed on the Linux host application via the bridge’s passthrough mechanism.